ocaml/stdlib-random/README.md

 The `stdlib-random.v5` library uses the same LXM pseudo-random number generator as the one used in OCaml 5.

+For versions of OCaml that support multiple domains, the global PRNG of this library is a domain local state rather than a global state to avoid any potential contention issue on this global PRNG.
+Moreover, whenever a new domain is spawn, its global PRNG is split from the PRNG of the parent domain which ensures that both PRNGs are essentially independent.

 ## stdlib-random.v5o library